jamiecaesar/securecrt-tools/docs/_sources/README.rst.txt

 Script-Specific Settings
 ************************

-Some scripts have local settings files that only apply to that script.
-If such a setting is needed, the setting will be saved under a heading named for the script in the `settings.ini` file.
-Details about the settings should be in the docstring for that particular script file.
+Some scripts have settings that are used to change certain behaviors while running.
+If such a settings are used, the setting will be saved under a heading named for the script in the `settings.ini` file.
+Details about the settings used by a script are described in the documentation for that script, or in the docstring in the script file itself.

 Contributing
 ============